 However, it might take a while for fresh developers to excel at working with Angular due to the steep learning curve.
 Many developers also think that it is very wordy and needlessly complex.

 One feature that stood out in React was its implementation of the Virtual DOM, which meant that the updating of views could now happen more quickly and efficiently, leading to better performance.
 Its component-based approach, which allows code reuse, also makes the developers’ work much easier.
 It is a good option if you want to develop a single page application (SPA).
+This is what makes React one of the most popular front end frameworks.

 With thorough documentation and excellent community support, Bootstrap lets you set up projects swiftly.
 Its grid layout makes UI design a lot easier than other front end development tools.
 It is also highly customisable.
 The support that Bootstrap offers for responsive web development, as well as its mobile-first approach, makes it a favourite among developers even today.